Are you prepared to defend your home against a bushfire? Here are the necessary steps to take in the event of a bushfire that’s close to home.

-Recent Australian bushfires have burnt across approximately 18.6million hectares, destroyed just under 6000 buildings and has killed an estimated one billion animals, and pushing some species to the brink of extinction.
+Recent Australian bushfires have burnt across approximately 18.6million hectares, destroyed just under 6000 buildings and have killed an estimated one billion animals, pushing some species to the brink of extinction.

-Bushfires are a natural part of the Australian environment and although you may not live near bushland, it’s a good idea to at least have a plan of action in the event of.
+Bushfires are a natural part of the Australian environment and although you may not live near bushland, it’s a good idea to at least have a plan of action in the event of an incident.

-Whether you decide to defend and protect your home or have to do the unthinkable and leave it all behind, these essential tips are here to help reduce risk to your family and home.
+Whether you decide to defend and protect your home or have to do the unthinkable and leave it all behind, these essential tips can be used as a bushfire preparation checklist and are here to help reduce the risk to your family and home.

 What to prepare before a bushfire